J-Dahlgren/PowerliftCMS/docs/index.md

 *Administration and Participation made easy.*

-**This document is work in progress and its content currently very limited, some sections may be empty.**
+**This document is work in progress and its content is currently somewhat limited, some sections may be empty.**

-Want to try the application?
-An online demo is available at **[pcms2.dahlgren.tech](http://pcms2.dahlgren.tech/)**
+It is recommended to use the demo at **[pcms2.dahlgren.tech](http://pcms2.dahlgren.tech/)** along with the documentation to get a better understanding of how it works.

 ## Have any suggestions or found bugs?